Graduate

 Dissertation: The candidate is required to complete and defend a book-length research project that makes an original and significant contribution to the field.

-Students enrolled in the M.A. in Second Language Acquisition with an emphasis in Spanish complete 54 credit hours of study beyond the Bachelor's degree.
+Students enrolled in the M.A. in Second Language Acquisition with an emphasis in Spanish complete 54 credit hours of study beyond the bachelor's degree.
 Of these, at least 30 hours must consist of formal, nonremedial course work, and at least 18 hours must consist of dissertation credits.
 A maximum of 9 hours of course work from the student's M.A. degree may count toward the Ph.D. requirement with the approval of the student's advisory committee.
 Students must have completed a minimum of 18 hours of graduate work in continuous residence.

 The Spanish emphasis requires